Creating a Smarter Parole Eligibility System

 • Research shows that people routinely age out of crime.

 • Longer sentences have not been proven to prevent crime.
-In fact, long prison terms are not more effective than shorter ones at reducing the likelihood that people will reoffend.
+In fact, long prison terms are no more effective than shorter ones at reducing the likelihood that people will reoffend.

-• More than 4,700 people are serving life sentences without the possibility of parole in Louisiana, representing 14 percent of the prison population.
-As of 2017, an additional 1,931 were serving sentences longer than 30 years without the possibility of parole.
+• Almost 4,700 (4,693) people are serving life sentences without the possibility of parole in Louisiana, representing 14 percent of the prison population.
+As of 2019, an additional 6,009 were serving sentences longer than 20 years without the possibility of parole.

 Taxpayers foot the bill for increased costs as incarcerated people grow older.